 I can tell you that for the past two weeks I was stressing over an issue concerning my kids, and sure enough, I could see the change in my resting heart rate. ( if this is of any importance to you- from 57-58 to 63).

 this- obviously- is an important feature- you can check your heart rate while running or boxing or whatever- and the Inspire calculates your fat-burning zone- your cardio zone- and your peak zone- according to your personal information- age-weight- resting heart rate and exercise level.

 This is what my run this morning looked like:

 #6.
 It is easy to use- even for relics from the ice age like me. also easy to charge.

 #7.
 The looks and feel of it– this device is slim, hardly noticeable, but at the same time stylish.

-#8. the price tag: I bought mine on Amazon for 68$ +1 year free premium membership- the regular price for premium membership is 80$ a year.
+#8. the price tag: I bought mine on Amazon for 68$ +1 year of free premium membership- the regular price for premium membership is 80$ a year.

-So- in my opinion- (which now- as an owner of the device- is biased by the need to justify the purchase to myself)- I can tell you I did just fine without it for 52 years of my life- but the past 2 months of checking my data constantly and trying to better my results so as not to embarrass myself in front of the fitbit – I can say that if you are an avid health and sports lover, and you actually care what your heart rate variability is+ you are able to consistently load your food intake -and check to see how many calories you consumed and how many you used- than check if the sale on this device is still on, because you will enjoy this.
+So- in my opinion- (which now- as an owner of the device- is biased by the need to justify the purchase to myself)- I can tell you I did just fine without it for 52 years of my life- but in the past 2 months of checking my data constantly and trying to better my results so as not to embarrass myself in front of the Fitbit – I can say that if you are avid health and sports lover, and you actually care what your heart rate variability is+ you are able to consistently load your food intake -and check to see how many calories you consumed and how many you used- than check if the sale on this device is still on, because you will enjoy this.

 If you couldn’t care less about all those parameters- don’t bother.